Welcome to the official website of Saint Sergius Russian Orthodox Cathedral,

 Russian Orthodox Church Outside of Russia.

-(For more info go to Schedule of Services)
+(For more info see the new Schedule of Services)

 For photos of recent events, please see the News Archive section and visit the St. Sergius Facebook page.